perstarke-webdev/panorama-perspectives-blog/_posts/2025-03-12-why-jekyll-when-not.md

-🔹 3.
-Security & Reliability
-No database = fewer security risks (compared to WordPress vulnerabilities).
-No server-side code → Eliminates risks like SQL injection, plugin exploits, and brute force attacks.
-Peace of mind for clients → No unexpected security patches or hacks.
-🔹 4.
-Full Control & Customization
-Direct access to HTML, CSS, and JS → No restrictive CMS themes.
-Liquid template language allows modular, reusable components.
-🔹 5.
-Efficient, Templatized Development for Affordable, High-Quality Websites Allows me to develop high-quality homepages quickly, at an affordable price.
-Perfect for small businesses that need a great-looking, custom site without high costs.
-Use of pre-built templates accelerates development, but each project is still custom-branded.
-Templatized but flexible approach:
-Clients get a fully responsive, well-designed website without needing a custom-coded solution.
-Easier iterations and future updates since the structure is well-organized.
-Costs stay low while ensuring professional aesthetics and performance.
-Jekyll themes (like Minimal Mistakes) can be customized to fit specific needs, or I create my own reusable components.
-Enables ultra-fast turnarounds → Clients get a site quickly, without sacrificing quality.
-🔹 6.
-Ideal for Content-Centric Websites
-Markdown-powered blogging & easy content structuring.
-Perfect for small business websites, documentation sites, and personal blogs.
-Clients can update content via GitHub or CMS integrations like Netlify CMS.
 🔹 7.
 Efficient Developer Workflow
 Git-based version control → Rollbacks and collaboration are seamless.
 Easy local development → Works well with Docker & CI/CD pipelines.